 It has also been suggested that countries receiving aid should take advantage of low interest rates themselves, rather than have us borrow for them.
 This is a red herring too.
 The countries that need aid find it very difficult to access international capital markets at the best of times – and even more so now.
 (Any takers out there for the ‘safe haven’ of Ethiopian government bonds?).
 On the other hand, the UK’s borrowing costs are even lower than usual.

-The timing is dreadful internationally too.
-It’s not a good look for one of the world’s richest countries to be cutting aid to some of the poorest in the midst of a global crisis, let alone at the same time as we are trying to launch ‘Global Britain’ and develop stronger trading links with the rest of the world.
+Above all, it’s not a good look for one of the world’s richest countries to be cutting aid to some of the poorest in the midst of a global crisis, let alone at the same time as we are trying to launch ‘Global Britain’ and develop stronger trading links with the rest of the world.
 Backing away from a UN aid target also looks especially bad when the UK will shortly take over the presidency of the G7 and host a global climate change conference.